 6. Drug Interactions

-Foods that are aged or smoked like salami and dry sausage contain tyramine, an amino acid that could cause a blood pressure spike when taken with linezolid (Zyvox), used to treat bacterial infections, according to Consumer Reports.
+Foods that are aged or smoked like salami and dry sausage contain tyramine, an amino acid that could cause a blood pressure spike when taken with linezolid (Zyvox), used to treat bacterial infections, or MAO inhibitors, according to Consumer Reports.

 Be sure to discuss any medication and food interactions with your health care professional.